Biden’s appeals court nominee faces rare Democratic scrutiny

 “For me personally, reproductive rights is a fundamental, core issue,” Blumenthal told The Associated Press.
 “And I think I’d want to know why he put his name on the brief and what it reflects in his personal view.”

-Besides Blumenthal, two other Democratic senators, Cory Booker of New Jersey and Mazie Hirono of Hawaii, have also expressed general reservations about his nomination, particularly as it relates to the St. Paul’s case.
+Besides Blumenthal, two other Democratic members of the closely divided Senate, Cory Booker of New Jersey and Mazie Hirono of Hawaii, have also expressed general reservations about his nomination, particularly as it relates to the St. Paul’s case.
 And at least one other Democrat on the Senate Judiciary Committee is concerned about Delaney’s involvement in the Planned Parenthood case, according to a person familiar with the senator’s thinking who spoke to the AP on the condition of anonymity to discuss ongoing deliberations over the nomination.

 One factor being weighed is how much Delaney’s involvement in the brief was just a matter of course in his job.
 Delaney told senators that he was not involved in the decision to appeal the case to the Supreme Court, nor did he represent New Hampshire during oral arguments there.
 He was not directly involved in formulating the brief’s arguments, he said, and while he read the brief before it was submitted, he said he does not recall whether he offered substantive feedback.